PhilzAce1/App-starters--python/README.md

 A python gui app to increase your workFlow by 20% if used properly

-## Python GUI App created to assist your WorkFlow
+## Python GUI App created to assist your WorkFlow Speed
-### it is a simple app where u can select your most Used apps so that u can start all selexted apps on one Click
+### it is a simple app where you can select your most Used apps so that you can start all selected apps on one Click

 ## Why should u use this App
 ### intead of you Hebernating your PC because u do not want to start your setting up your work station